 Curious to learn how lead poisoning damages our brains?
 Watch this video

-All children should be tested for lead at ages 1 and 2.
+We recommend that all children get tested for lead at ages 1 and 2.
 Talk to your child’s health care provider about testing your child for lead through a blood test.
 Depending on the result, the health care provider may recommend additional testing.

-If you are an adult who works with lead, we recommend that you get a blood lead test and discuss the results with your health care provider.
+If you work with lead, we recommend that you get a blood lead test and discuss the results with your health care provider.

 If you are pregnant or breastfeeding, talk to your health care provider about whether you should be tested for lead.